 Small businesses lost the ability to pay staff and suppliers, and heart-breaking stories emerged of customers losing out on life-defining purchases like wedding day payments.
-TSB waived £10m in fees and even more in extra interest payments to avoid haemorrhaging customers in the wake of the issues.
+TSB waived £10m in fees and even more in extra interest payments to avoid hemorrhaging customers in the wake of the issues.

-Until this point, the failure was clearly a case of a competency-based reputation crisis, as opposed to an issue driven by TSB’s behaviours or values.
+Until this point, the failure was clearly a case of a competency-based reputation crisis, as opposed to an issue driven by TSB’s behaviors or values.
 And it was especially sensitive as it affected the financial well-being of consumers.
 When a reputational issue hurts us either physically or financially, it tends to live much longer in the minds of the general public.

 The crisis was then compounded by very slow customer service response times, and the opportunity for fraudsters to exploit the situation and steal thousands of pounds of customer funds.
-CEO Paul Pester’s subsequent two appearances in front of the Treasury Select Committee, where his original testimony was called into question, moved the crisis into the realm of behaviour as well as competency.
+CEO Paul Pester’s subsequent two appearances in front of the Treasury Select Committee, where his original testimony was called into question, moved the crisis into the realm of behavior as well as competency.

 Real-time reputation tracking that measures consumer perceptions of TSB shows the brand in a vulnerable position.
 Over the preceding 30 days, brand and reputation consultancy Caliber Group reported last week that TSB’s reputation has sunk to 55 on a 0 – 100 scale.

-Unsurprisingly, consumer behavior towards TSB has changed as a result of the crisis; likelihood to consider, recommend or speak positively about the brand all rate 25% or less.
+Unsurprisingly, consumer behavior towards TSB has changed as a result of the crisis; the likelihood to consider, recommend, or speak positively about the brand all rates 25% or less.

-Reputation of selected UK companies, year to date.
+The reputation of selected UK companies, year to date.
 Source: Caliber brand & reputation tracker 2018.

 The crisis has parallels with Heathrow Terminal 5’s launch issues in 2008, resulting in a reputation crisis for both the airport and for British Airways.
 Once the delays died down, BA was able to successfully communicate ‘Terminal 5 is working’ through a fact-based and quick turnaround ad campaign that re-established public trust in the airport.

-Once this happens, TSB should seek to turn what it has learnt from the issue to its advantage.
+Once this happens, TSB should seek to turn what it has learned from the issue to its advantage.
 ‘If you look past the media coverage and personal stories, there is an opportunity for TSB to lead the sector on consumer security,’ comments Woolner-Winders.
 ‘For example, TSB could use the knowledge gained from the IT platform changeover, as well as customer fraud, to help others.’

 However, this has to be embedded within TSB’s culture if it is to have an air of authenticity.
 Woolner-Winders continues, ‘A commitment to consumer banking security has to be endorsed at the highest levels of TSB if it is to be used as a reputation recovery platform.